 This headset will not work wirelessly with Xbox One.
 However, it can be used wired with the included 1/8" TRRS cable by plugging it into your Xbox's controller.

 The Corsair Virtuoso RGB is a satisfactory gaming headset that has a premium look and feel, and has an impressive microphone.
-Unfortunately, their sound reproduction isn't very well-balanced, and they may be uncomfortable for longer gaming sessions.
+Unfortunately, it's sound reproduction isn't very well-balanced, and it may be uncomfortable for longer gaming sessions.
 See our recommendations for the best gaming headsets, the best PS4 headsets, and the best PC gaming headsets.

 The SteelSeries Arctis 7 2019 Edition Wireless are better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
 They are more comfortable, have better controls, feel more stable on the head, and have a more balanced and neutral sound profile.
 They aren't as consistent among users, however, and some people may get inconsistent bass or treble response.
 Their microphone's recording quality isn't quite as good as the Corsair's, but it handles noisy environments much better and they have a much longer 24-hour battery life.